rghvv/Heart-Disease-Prediction/README.md

 ## Dataset

-<code>heart.csv</code>, collected from [Kaggle Heart Disease UCI](https://www.kaggle.com/ronitf/heart-disease-uci), contains 14 biological attributes of 303 people, including whether the person has heart disease or not.
+<code>heart.csv</code>, collected from the [Kaggle Heart Disease UCI](https://www.kaggle.com/ronitf/heart-disease-uci) challenge, contains 14 biological attributes of 303 people, including whether the person has heart disease or not.

 ### Biological Attributes